Djurgårdens IF (men's ice hockey): 1989–1999: Three championships and two finals

+2000–2011: Torpedo hockey and economic struggle

+Djurgården won back-to-back Swedish championships in 2000 and 2001.
+Led by coaches Hardy Nilsson and Mats Waltin, the team played a fast, attacking hockey using the torpedo system and defeated Modo in the 2000 finals, then overcame Färjestad in the 2001 finals.
+These titles marked the club's 15th and 16th national championships.

+In the early 2000s, Stockholm's ice hockey teams saw a clear drop in attendance, also affecting Djurgården despite recent Swedish championships.
+The sport faced increasing competition from local football teams, whose popularity and crowd numbers grew significantly during the same period.
+Under Swedish Ice Hockey Association regulations, Stockholm's elite teams were limited to playing in approved arenas, Hovet and the Globe arena.
+The former lacked the commercial benefits of modern venues, while the latter was criticized for its high rental costs.
+Meanwhile, clubs in smaller cities built modern venues with support from the local municipalities, secured better sponsorships, and boosted revenue through in-arena sales, gaining stronger financial footing.

 Djurgården suffered from economical problems after the 2004–05 Elitserien season and lost 16 players before the following season.
 The club had to rely players from the junior teams and could only acquire new players who were rejected by other clubs due to the poor economy.
-The club's goal for the season was to stay clear of the relegation positions in the league table, which was accomplished.
+The club's goal for the 2005–06 season was to stay clear of the relegation positions in the league table, which was accomplished.
 However, for the first time in 20 years, Djurgården was left outside the playoffs.

 For the 2007–08 season, they changed their official home ice from the Stockholm Globe Arena to their smaller, former home arena, Hovet.
-Nevertheless, a significant minority of the games was scheduled for the larger arena, just like some games were played on Hovet during the Globe era.
+However, a portion of games remained in the larger venue.
 Djurgården reached the playoffs, finishing seventh in the regular season.
-The runner-up of the regular season, Linköpings HC, chose Djurgården and knocked them out of the playoffs, 4–1 in games.
-During the 2008–09 season all games were played at Hovet.
-Djurgården was often close to the relegation spots.
+The runner-up of the regular season, Linköping HC, chose Djurgården and knocked them out of the playoffs, 4–1 in games.
+In the following 2008–09 season, Djurgården was often close to the relegation spots.
 Five straight wins after new year put Djurgården on safe ground.
 Although as the teams on the last playoff-spots kept winning, the team ended up on 10th position in the league table.
 The 2009–10 season began with the Nordic Trophy pre-season tournament, which Djurgården won.
 Djurgården finished second in the league and lost the finals to HV71, Djurgården won the first final 4–3 but lost 4–2 in matches.
 Five of six finals went to overtime.
 This was the first finals for Djurgården since the 2001 playoffs.